Tolu-Creates134/my-resume/README.md

 - The pipeline uploads the contents of the build folder to the $web container in Azure Blob Storage
 - Changes are instantly available at the production URL

+## Pipeline Workflow

+1. On every push to master, GitHub Actions:
+- Installs dependencies.
+- Builds the production-ready files.
+- Uploads the files to Azure Blob Storage.

+2.Deployment is automated, eliminating manual steps and speeding up delivery.